Kakaʻako

 Kakaʻako is a commercial and retail district of Honolulu, Hawaiʻi between Ala Moana near Waikīkī to the east and downtown Honolulu and Honolulu Harbor to the west.
-Kakaʻako is situated along the southern shores of the island of Oʻahu, Hawaii.
+Kakaʻako is situated along the southern shores of the island of Oʻahu, Hawaiʻi.

 History

 Kakaʻako was once a thriving Native Hawaiian community with agricultural terraces where Hawaiian royalty once lived.
 Kamehameha I had a residence with his family and personal kahuna and chief adviser Hewahewa.
 Hawaiians used the region for fishpond farming, salt making, wetland agriculture and human burials, according to Cultural Surveys Hawaii, which did several reports on the area.

 Through recent development projects many locations have unearthed ancient Hawaiian burials (iwi) thought to be scattered throughout the district.
 One area in particular, the Honuakaha Smallpox Cemetery, has more than a thousand Iwi.

 In 1976, Kakaʻako was an industrial district under city control.
 It got caught in a political feud between then-Mayor Frank Fasi and then-Gov. George Ariyoshi.
-Hawaii lawmakers founded Hawaii Community Development Authority (HCDA) in April 1976 as a way to prevent Fasi from using Kakaʻako as political leverage against Ariyoshi.
+Hawaiʻi lawmakers founded Hawaii Community Development Authority (HCDA) in April 1976 as a way to prevent Fasi from using Kakaʻako as political leverage against Ariyoshi.
 The agency produced editorial opposition from local papers.